-- 4.25 A fundamental right of people is consultation (shūrā) in all matters that affect their welfare.
+A fundamental right of people is consultation (shūrā) in all matters that 4.25 affect their welfare.
 Each individual man and woman, as a khalīfah on the Earth, will be judged alone on the Day of Judgment for what he or she did with his or her life.
 This enormous responsibility requires the freedom to participate effectively in planning and decision-making processes.
 The Qur'an promises that "those who conduct their affairs by mutual consultation" (42:38) will receive a better, more lasting reward from God.
-People of all social and ethnic groups are to be consulted without discrimination; the weakest are to be held as strongest until their rights are fully secured, and the strongest held as weakest until they comply fully with the law.
-The caliph 'Alī ibn Abī Tālib declared, "The right of the weak shall be taken from the strong until the virtuous enjoys peace and protection from (the oppression of) the wicked.
-The advised Muhammad ibn Abī Bakr, his governor in Egypt, "Accord them equal treatment so that the great should not expect injustice from you in their favour and the low should not despair of your justice to them. - 4.26 We call on the governing authorities in Islamic countries and in all countries throughout the world to prioritise the measures needed to empower the powerless and ensure effective participation of people whose interests are at stake in the decision-making processes, so that they may make full use of their intelligence and experience and not be disadvantaged by racial, ethnic, sexual, religious, or other forms of discrimination.163
+People of all social and ethnic groups be consulted without discrimination; the weakest be held as strongest until their rights are fully secured, and the strongest held as weakest until they comply fully with the law.
+The caliph 'Alī ibn Abī Tālib declared, "The right of the weak shall be taken from the strong until the virtuous enjoys peace and protection from (the oppression of) the wicked."
+He advised Muhammad ibn Abī Bakr, his governor in Egypt, "Accord them equal treatment so that the great should not expect injustice from you in their favour and the low should not despair of your justice to them."162 the powerless and ensure effective participation of people whose interests are at stake in the decision-making processes, so that they may make full use of their intelligence and experience and not be disadvantaged by racial, ethnic, sexual, religious, or other forms of discrimination.